Charles III: Charity work

-Charles has supported humanitarian projects; for example, he and his sons took part in ceremonies that marked the 1998 International Day for the Elimination of Racial Discrimination.
+Charles is a long-time supporter of humanitarian projects.
+In 1980s, he donated his blood to raise awareness for health causes, including AIDS.
+Charles and his sons took part in ceremonies that marked the 1998 International Day for the Elimination of Racial Discrimination.
 Charles expressed strong concerns about the human rights record of the Romanian dictator Nicolae Ceaușescu.
 After Ceaușescu was deposed, he supported the FARA Foundation, a charity for Romanian orphans and abandoned children.
 Charles has also supported humanitarian causes in Israel, including a private donation to the Peres Center for Peace and Innovation in 2020.

 Investigations of donations

 Two of Charles's charities, the Prince's Foundation and the Prince of Wales's Charitable Fund (later renamed the King's Foundation and King Charles III Charitable Fund), came under scrutiny in 2021 and 2022 for accepting donations many in the media deemed inappropriate.
 In August 2021 it was announced that the Prince's Foundation was launching an investigation into the reports, with Charles's support.
 The Charity Commission also launched an investigation into allegations that the donations meant for the Prince's Foundation had been instead sent to the Mahfouz Foundation.
 In February 2022, the Metropolitan Police launched an investigation into the cash-for-honours allegations linked to the foundation, passing their evidence to the Crown Prosecution Service for deliberation in October.
 In August 2023 the Metropolitan Police announced that they had concluded their investigations and no further action would be taken.

 The Times reported in June 2022 that, between 2011 and 2015, Charles accepted €3 million in cash from the Prime Minister of Qatar, Hamad bin Jassim bin Jaber Al Thani.
-There was no evidence that the payments were illegal or that it was not intended for the money to go to the charity, although the Charity Commission stated it would review the information and announced in July 2022 that there would be no further investigation.
+There was no evidence that the payments were illegal or that the money was not intended to go to the charity, although the Charity Commission stated it would review the information and announced in July 2022 that there would be no further investigation.
 In the same month, The Times reported that the Prince of Wales's Charitable Fund received a donation of £1 million from Bakr bin Laden and Shafiq bin Laden – both half-brothers of Osama bin Laden – during a private meeting in 2013.
 The Charity Commission described the decision to accept donations as a "matter for trustees" and added that no investigation was required.